o3de/o3de.org/content/docs/userguide/lumberyard-projects-intro.md

 ---
-description: ' The following topics will guide you through creating and managing projects in &ALY;. '
+description: ' The following topics will guide you through creating and managing projects in Lumberyard. '
-title: Working with &ALY; projects
+title: Working with Lumberyard projects
 ---
 # Working with Lumberyard projects {#lumberyard-projects-intro}